Kalabasa/leanrada.com/src/pages/works/wikawik.md

 You may have heard of [China imposing Mandarin on Tibetan schools](https://www.reuters.com/article/us-china-education-tibet/tibetan-language-learning-eroded-under-chinas-bilingual-education-rights-group-idUSKBN20S13W).
 The situation sounds similar, albeit without the whole invasion thingy.
 This is how a language dies.
 It starts with the children.
 When they stop learning and speaking the language, they stop passing it down to _their_ children, and the language dies.

-The good news is that Philippines recently introduced the mother tongue-based education policy, although it sounded like the implementation faced some challenges.
-Although very recently, there have been motions to revert back to English as medium of instruction in education. 🤷‍♂️
+The good news is that Philippines recently introduced the mother tongue-based education policy, but it sounded like the implementation faced some challenges.
+Then again, there have been motions to revert back to English as medium of instruction in education. 🤷‍♂️

 <video muted autoplay loop>
   <source src="../video/wikawik_intro.mp4">